Project Excel FAQ

 5. Who pays for Project EXCEL textbooks?

-6. Can AP or PLTW curriculum be incorporated into a Project EXCEL dual credit course?
+6. Can AP curriculum be incorporated into a Project EXCEL dual credit course?

-Yes, provided that the VU curriculum and standards are followed and all Project EXCEL policies and procedures are adhered to, the approved Project EXCEL faculty member may choose to incorporate Advanced Placement (AP) and select Project Lead the Way (PTLW) curriculum as an addendum to the VU course outline and syllabus.
+Yes, provided that the VU curriculum and standards are followed and all Project EXCEL policies and procedures are adhered to, the approved Project EXCEL faculty member may choose to incorporate Advanced Placement (AP) curriculum as an addendum to the VU course outline and syllabus.

-- AP – approved faculty members may offer a course that provides students the option to take the AP exam and/or earn dual credit through Project EXCEL, with the understanding that the AP curriculum is to be incorporated as additional course content.
+Approved faculty members may offer a course that provides students the option to take the AP exam and/or earn dual credit through Project EXCEL, with the understanding that the AP curriculum is to be incorporated as additional course content to the VU curriculum.
 Students wishing to earn dual credit must register for the Project EXCEL course at the beginning of the corresponding semester.
-Students may not enroll for dual credit past the registration deadline or opt for dual credit if they do not pass the AP exam.
+Students may not enroll for dual credit past the registration deadline, or opt for dual credit if they do not pass the AP exam.

 7. What can a faculty member expect from VU once approved as a Project EXCEL dual credit faculty member?

-- The Project EXCEL faculty member will be assigned a faculty liaison, who will serve as a resource for all curriculum related information.
+- The Project EXCEL instructor will be assigned a faculty liaison, who will serve as a resource for all curriculum related information.

-- An initial orientation is required for each newly approved dual credit course.
-Orientations are conducted on the VU campus by the faculty liaison.
+- An initial curriculum orientation is required for each newly approved dual credit course.
+Curriculum orientations are conducted on the VU campus by the faculty liaison.

 - Ongoing communication and administrative support will be provided by the Project EXCEL staff.

-- Required annual professional development sessions are coordinated by the faculty liaison.
+- Required annual professional development sessions are held in November, each year.